 There are a couple different ways you can pick up H pylori.
 You can get H pylori from unsanitary living conditions such as contaminated water or food, or pick it up from person-to-person contact through saliva and fecal matter.4

-Often times, H pylori is picked up during childhood when kids are living with someone who has been infected by H. pylori or become exposed to unsanitary living conditions.
+Often times, H pylori are picked up during childhood when kids are living with someone who has been infected by H. pylori or become exposed to unsanitary living conditions.
 Once again, this is why it’s important to wash your hands, cook your food, and practice healthy hygiene routines.

 How Do You Test For H. Pylori?

 If you’re having problematic digestive issues in your upper gut (stomach and duodenum) it’s probably a good idea to see if you have H. pylori.
-Like I said above, in the majority of cases H. pylori doesn’t cause any problematic symptoms, but for some people, it can cause issues and would be worthwhile testing for.
-The main methods for testing are by stool, breath and blood.
+Like I said above, in the majority of cases H. pylori don’t cause any problematic symptoms, but for some people, it can cause issues and would be worthwhile testing for.
+The main methods for testing are by stool, breath, and blood.
 Stool testing is usually a pretty accurate way to detect H. pylori.

-The good news is that there is a test you can order online without a prescription.
+There is a test you can order online without a prescription.
 Yes, it’s always important to work with an expert to make sure you follow the correct protocol, but sometimes it helps to know if you really do have H pylori so that you can try a natural remedy to find some relief!